 Translating and Interpreting

-We work on and welcome projects exploring new ways of addressing and studying translation and interpreting with an emphasis on ethics and empathy, and research directed to 'real world' translation practice in legal, health, sports and other professional contexts (Drugan, Black and Baines).
-We are particularly interested in research on translation ethics and translation quality, linked to investigation of gaps in the provision of interpreting and translation in the UK (Drugan and Filipovic).
+We work on and welcome projects exploring new ways of addressing and studying translation and interpreting with an emphasis on ethics and empathy, and research directed to 'real world' translation practice in media, sports and other professional contexts (Baines, Black, Margrave, and Wilson).
+We are particularly interested in research on translation ethics and translation quality, linked to investigation of gaps in the provision of interpreting and translation in the UK (Filipovic).
 We have a particular interest in the growing practice of audio-visual translation, exploring: a) the politeness and intercultural communication aspects relevant to audio-visual translation (De Pablos-Ortega) and b) the issues of media and arts accessibility, audio-visual translation for children, and the reception of translated audio-visual content (Black).